Gnarwhal/Glam/README.md

 The syntax used tries to be faithful to true lambda calculus.
 There are two main modifications.
-1. The `λ` symbol is not easy to type on any mainstream keyboard layouts that I'm familiar with, so `>` has been added as an alternative. λ is still accepted however.
+1. The `λ` symbol is not easy to type on any mainstream keyboard layouts that I'm familiar with, so `>` has been added as an alternative. `λ` is still accepted however.
-2. Variable names are not exclusively single symbols; the are strings of symbols.
+2. Variable names are not exclusively single symbols; they are strings of symbols.
 As such all variables must be whitespace separated.

 Variable names can be any sequence of symbols that don't include the reserved symbols `λ`, `>`, `.`, `(`, `)`, and whitespace characters.